 Baby bottles with nipples (start with size 0 and 1)

 If it’s your first baby, there are a few big-ticket items you can’t do without including:

 Choose a baby car seat you can adjust as your baby grows bigger, so you don’t have to buy another model when they are ready to face forward in the vehicle.
 Other items you might like to have include a white noise machine, a baby monitor, and a light dimmer or night light.

 Babies can make it a logistical challenge to get mobile.
 Fortunately, there are a lot of travel accessories to make getting around with a baby a lot more convenient, including:

 Travel crib/pack and plat

 As you can see, new babies need a lot of stuff, so you can get an idea of how handy a baby registry checklist can be for making sure you don’t forget any of the essentials.

 We've collected our users' most popularly posted gifts over the last year and filtered the results for the page you are on.
 Feel free to use the available filters to narrow down your search by age range, gender, location, and occasion.
 You can also use our price, popularity, rating, and vendor filters to narrow your results down further.
-These are our baby registry checklist.
+These are our baby registry checklist: categories & concepts.